SVG MASTERS T20 CRICKET OPENING RESULTS - NBC SVG

-Sion Hill Masters beat Rudy’s Electrical Barrouallie Masters by 8 wickets at Buccament Bay Playing Field.
+Sion Hill Masters beat Rudy’s Electrical Barrouallie Masters by 8 wickets at Buccament Playing Field.

 The scores: Rudy’s Electrical Barrouallie Masters 102 for 9 off 20-overs; Samuel Byam 20, Kenneth Douglas 19; Joseph Medford 3 for 11, Arrington Burgin 2 for 13.